ParabolInc/parabol/docs/codeReview.md

 ## Requesting Code Reviews

 - Self-assess which domains are involved in the changes made by your PR, find a reviewer from among the folks who fill the [Code Reviewer (L2–3)](https://www.notion.so/Code-Reviewer-L2-3-a47bb0759a0b41b5b0469ff14a8cdaae) role, paying specific attention to who GitHub suggests, who has indicated expertise within a domain (e.g. backend, front-end, etc.), and who has capacity to review within 24 hours.
-- If the PR has not been reviewed within 24 hours, send a reminder to Slack or request a review from another reviewer or group of reviewers, or consider adding an agenda item to the [Parabol – Product](https://www.notion.so/Parabol-Product-1065acffc95d4f64a71b7808bad98ff5) check-in meeting
+- If the PR has not been reviewed within 24 hours, ping the reviewer on Slack and ask when they'll be able to review.
+If they don't have capacity for review, reassign to a different reviewer.
+If you're still blocked at the next check-in meeting, add an agenda item.
 - If the developer creating the PR feels that maintainer review isn't necessary, they should add a label: “One Review Required”.
-Use the label for PRs of any size and complexity If you are confident enough, and it feels safe.
+Use the label for PRs of any size and complexity if you are confident enough, and it feels safe.
 One exception: we should be extremely careful with DB migrations as they might break the application in the way that is hard to restore.

-## Doing Code Reviews
+## Performing Code Reviews

-- Doing code reviews and unblocking others is also important part of your job.
+- Performing code reviews and unblocking others is also important part of your job.
 It is totally fine that sometimes you may do more PR reviews than coding.
-- Prioritize unblocking others by doing [code reviews](https://github.com/pulls/review-requested) on daily basis
+- Prioritize unblocking others by performing [code reviews](https://github.com/pulls/review-requested) on daily basis
 - Try to complete PR reviews within 1 working day
 - If not possible to complete PR review within 1 working day, follow the above “Requesting Code Reviews” guide to reassign the PR
-- If the review requested from a group of people, indicate that you are doing review by assigning a PR to yourself or in a comment.
 - When reviewing a PR and requesting changes, be mindful that the PR author won't always have the right background to understand what are you requesting.
 Make your comments meaningful, and record a Loom if needed.
 - [The right balance](https://docs.gitlab.com/ee/development/code_review.html#the-right-balance)